getoutreach/clientxtsdk/README.md

 Once the manifest file is created, it has to be uploaded to Outreach so it can be tested and optimized in the Outreach app.

-At the moment, there are two ways you can upload the manifest: emailing it support email cxt-sdk@outreach.io using the Outreach API to POST manifest file
+At the moment, there are two ways you can upload the manifest: emailing it support email cxt-sdk@outreach.io or by using the Outreach API to POST manifest file.

 _In the near future, we will have a section in the Outreach application where you would be able to upload it using the application UI._